 If you have any questions regarding the Business Questionnaire or the Supplier Registration Portal, please contact a CPS Energy representative at (210) 353-2474.

-As is demonstrated in the dramatic increase in spend among Minority-owned firms, CPS Energy has adopted an aggressive strategy to promote and encourage participation in our procurement process among diverse vendors.
-In FY2024 alone, our Supply Chain team attended nearly 180 separate events to engage our suppliers and ensure their participation in the procurement process.
-We continue to leverage strategic partnerships such as those with the Small Business Development Center, the Procurement Technical Assistance Center and LULAC to speak directly to small business owners concerning supplier registration and procurement needs.
+To further its mission of ensuring access to contract opportunities, CPS Energy has adopted an aggressive strategy to promote and encourage participation in our procurement process among local and small vendors.
+In FY2025 alone, our Supply Chain team has either hosted or attended 230+ separate events to engage our suppliers and ensure their participation in the procurement process.
+We continue to leverage strategic partnerships such as those with the Small Business Development Center, the Center for Government Contracting and our various resource partners and trade groups to speak directly to small business owners concerning supplier registration and procurement needs.

-As we progress into FY2025, CPS Energy remains committed to working with Congressman Joaquin Castro’s office, thru its SupplySA Initiative, as we collaborate with our peer agencies to better identify the availability of diverse suppliers in our service area.
-Further, we will continue to identify contracts that may be debundled, building on FY2024’s benchmark of 73 contract opportunities valued at $856 million dollars being awarded to 193 unique suppliers.
-CPS Energy’s Supply Chain team remains committed to engaging our local, small, and diverse vendors through targeted outreach, to ensure contract opportunities are made available to all seeking to do business with our organization and contribute to the success of our community.
+As we progress into FY2026, CPS Energy remains committed to working with Congressman Joaquin Castro’s office, thru its SupplySA Initiative, as we collaborate with our peer agencies to better identify the availability of local, small suppliers in our service area.
+Further, we continue to identify contracts that may have scopes that allows for either debundling or multiple awardees.
+Building on the success of this initiative in FY2024, during FY25, 63 contract opportunities valued at $910 million dollars were debundled with 175 unique suppliers awarded this work.
+CPS Energy’s Supply Chain team remains committed to engaging our local, and small vendors through targeted outreach, to ensure contract opportunities are made available to all seeking to do business with our organization and contribute to the success of our community.